GHS Indexthumbnail image

 [GHS Index]

-The GHS index aims to identify preparedness and capacity gaps in the health security systems of nations who are States Parties to the IHR.
+The GHS Index assesses the preparedness and capacity gaps in the health security systems of all nations who are parties to the International Health Regulations (IHR).
 This tool aims to increase the political will and funding necessary to fill these gaps at both the international and national levels.

 SUMMARY